doronz88/fa/README.md

     ]
 }
 ```

+Each line in the `instructions` list behaves like a shell
+command-line that gets the previous results as the input
+and outputs the next results
+to the next line.

+Confused?
+That's alright :grinning:.
+[Just look at the examples below](#examples)

 User may also use his own python script files to perform
 the search.
 Just create a new `.py` file in your project